oggewallgren/MATMOD-Modules/Problem Modules/Module1.md

 Two situations: Many accurate data points, few low quality data points.

 We first consider the situation with many accurate data points.
 If we use exact curve fitting we will get a very advanced function of a really high order.
 If we use least squares method we will get an approximation which would deviate more but more accurately describe data points that are outside the table.
 If the data quality is high and the use of the data is of great importance it seems reasonable to prioritize accuracy (splining) more than approximation (least squares).
-However is of low quality, an approximation seems more justified as long as there is some consistency within the data.
+However, if the data points are of low quality, an approximation seems more justified as long as there is some consistency within the data.

 If we have fewer data points it is not as obvious which is better.
 Let's consider the situation with three data points.
 If the points are in a triangle a linear approximaton would have a large deviation and tell very little about any possible pattern.
 Here, exact curve fitting could tell more about missing data.
 ## 6
 ### a)
-The level of surprised is going to start from "not surprised at all" to an extreme level of surprise.
+The level of surprise is going to start from "not surprised at all" to an extreme level of surprise.
 The function should reasonably return $0$ in the event of "not surprised" level from an event that is 100% chance of happening.
 Example: $P[\text{getting heads or tails when flipping a coin}]$.
 However we believe that it doesn't exist a maximum level of surprise with the pholosphy "one could always be more surprised".

 The function for surprise should return a high value for a low input, something that is unlikely should lead to a bigger surprise.
 We first believed that the relation should be linear, that only the unlikelyness determines the surprise in a linear relation.
-However there are a lot of factors making us belive that the function would not be linear.
-Given the example that something unlikely happens to you and that we would expect a big surprise, that dosent say that this unliekly event havent happened to you many times before and therefor the surprise might not be as high as one might think.
+However there are a lot of factors making us belive that the function should not be linear.
+Given the example that something unlikely happens to you and that we would expect a big surprise, that dosent say that this unlikely event haven't happened to you many times before.
+Therefor the surprise might not be as high as one might think.

 ### b)
-Considering the past example that there are a lot of factors that come in to play, we dont belive that the surprise level should be the sum of two unrelated events and the equation is more complex.
+Considering the past example that there are a lot of factors that come in play, we don't belive that the surprise level should be the sum of two unrelated events, the equation is more complex.
 We believe that two unrelated events would increse the level of surprise exponentially.
 Since the possibility of them happening simuntainusely also gives a surprise factor.

 The model describing this would contain a factor for events happening simentainusely, a factor for how many times the individual event has happen to the person before and that the lower probaibility for an event would return a higher surprise.
 $$